 The treatment often includes home programs to be carried out by the parents in addition to in-room treatment at the behavioral optometrist’s practice.

-Let me be very clear that undergoing vision therapy is not a cure for learning disabilities.
+Let me be very clear that vision therapy is not a cure for learning disabilities.

 However, helping your child develop efficient visual skills is just as important as working on fine motor, gross motor and coordination skills, all of which would help your child gain mastery in specific areas of school life.

-Just as you would want to strengthen weak hand and core muscles to give your child a better chance in the classroom, you would want to strengthen functional eye skills if they are weak.
+Just as you would want to strengthen weak hand muscles and work on your child's core stability to give your child a better chance in the classroom, you would also want to strengthen functional eye skills if they are weak.

 If this sounds like your child, check out these helpful resources and see if your child would benefit from seeing one of these specialized optometrists.

 (these links go out to other websites which are useful)

 I hope you found this page helpful!